-It will take a couple months to create a list of owners with vacant property in Fort Bragg and mail a letter containing a paper survey form with a link to an electronic survey.
-Request a phone call or inperson meeting as a follow-up to gain more clarity.
+Vacant Property Owner Survey: Research contact information of potential vacant addresses from inactive water meter list, code enforcement files, and delinquent property taxes.
+Mail a letter containing a paper survey form with a link to an electronic survey, and to request phone call or in-person meeting as a follow-up to gain more clarity.